-Proof Idea of Theorem 3.
-Here, we show that the algebraic complexity classes $VF(n^{\log n})$, $VBP(n^{\log n})$, $VNP(n^{\log n})$ are closed under factoring.
+Proof idea of Theorem 3: Here, we show the closure under factoring for the algebraic complexity classes $VF(n^{\log n}), VBP(n^{\log n}), VNP(n^{\log n})$ .
 In fact, we also give randomized $n^{O(\log n)}$ -time algorithm to output the factors as formula (resp. algebraic branching program).
 The key technique here is the classical Newton Iteration.
-The crucial advantage of NI over other approaches of power series root finding is that NI requires only $\log d$ steps to get precision up to degree d, whereas allRootsNI, [19, Eqn.5] or [57, Lem.4.1] require d steps.
+The crucial advantage of NI over other approaches of power series root finding is that NI requires only $\log d$ steps to get precision up to degree d, whereas allRootsNI, [DSY09, Eqn.5] or [Oli16, Lem.4.1] require d steps.
 This leads to a slower size blow up in the case of restricted models like formula or ABP.

 In a formula resp.
 ABP, we cannot reuse intermediate computations.
-So each recursive step of NI incurs a blow up by d^2 , as one needs to substitute y_t in a degree d polynomial f(y) which may require that many copies of y_t -powers.
-But, as the NI process has only $\log d$ steps, ultimately, we get $d^{2\log d}$ blow up in the size bound.
+So each recursive step of NI incurs a blow up by $d^2$ , as one needs to substitute $y_t$ in a degree d polynomial f(y) which may require that many copies of $y_t$ -powers.
+But, as the NI process has only log d steps, ultimately, we get $d^{2\log d}$ blow up in the size bound.
 This is the main idea of the existential results in Theorem 3.
-Moreover, an interesting by-product is that VF, VBP and VNP are closed under factors if we only consider polynomials with individual degree constant (also see [57]).
+Moreover, an interesting by-product is that VF, VBP and VNP are closed under factors if we only consider polynomials with individual degree constant (also see [Oli16]).

 All the steps in the proof of the existential result are algorithmically efficient except for one.
 We are recovering all the power series roots and multiplying a few of them to get a non-trivial factor.
 How do we choose the right combination of the roots which gives a non-trivial factor?
-If we search for the right combination in a brute-force way, it would need exponential (like 2^d) time complexity.
+If we search for the right combination in a brute-force way, it would need exponential (like $2^d$ ) time complexity.
 Here, linear algebra saves us; the idea dates back to Kaltofen's algorithm for bivariate factoring.
 Our contribution lies in the careful analysis of the different steps, coming up with a new algorithm for computing gcd, and making sure that everything works with formulas resp.
 ABPs.